Mythbusters Part III: Alien 3 Is Not "More Like The Original"

 4. The first film is set on a spaceship, while Alien 3 is set on a colony, like Aliens.

-5. Alien 3 is the first Alien movie that drops the visual vocabulary of the original alien - it drops the Expressionist, backlit and silhouetted imagery and the cold colors of the darkness (which Aliens retained and even dialed up).
+5. Alien 3 is the first Alien movie that drops the visual vocabulary of the original alien - it drops the Expressionist, backlit and silhouetted imagery, coated in heavy haze, and the cold colors of the darkness (which Aliens retained and even dialed up).
 It actually goes the opposite way and creates a completely different and new visual style and warm color theme (although there is one shot from Murphy's death that evokes the original)

 6. Alien 3 is the first Alien movie which drops the biomechanical aspect for the alien creature and brings it closer to conventional movie monsters (See HERE)